-A characteristic that hampered the process of public reasoning in apartheid South Africa (1894-1994) was the division of the population into different racial, ethnic and language groups - whites, coloureds, Asians and Africans.
-The different groups were compelled by the apartheid regime to live in different 'group areas', while the spatial mobility of black people was restricted by influx control and 'pass' laws.
-Africans were traditionally distributed to the traditionally divided into 9 different ethnic groups, each with its own culture and language.
-The apartheid regime tried to 'restore' the original ethnic identities of the different African ethnic groups by giving separate schools and separate 'homelands' to each one.
+A characteristic that hampered the process of public reasoning in apartheid South Africa (1894-1994) was the division of the population into different racial, ethnic and language groups-Whites, Coloureds, Asians and Africans groups.
+The different groups were compelled by the apartheid regime to live in different "group areas," while the spatial mobility of black people was restricted by influx control and "pass" laws.
+Africans were traditionally divided into nine different ethnic groups, each with its own culture and language.
+The apartheid regime tried to "restore" the original ethnic identities of the different African ethnic groups by giving separate schools and separate "homelands" to each one.
 A separate education system was created for the different racial, ethnic and language groups.
-During the final decades of the apartheid regime there were 14 education departments for 14 different groups that the regime wanted to be kept separate from each other.
+During the final decades of apartheid regime there were fourteen education departments for fourteen different groups that the apartheid regime wanted to be kept separate from each other.
 All these barriers between population groups very much hampered the process of public reasoning during the apartheid period.

 During the struggle against apartheid, the attempts of the apartheid regime to keep the different population groups separate from each other were foiled when the United Democratic Front (UDF) was launched in 1983 as one of the most important anti-apartheid organizations.
-The UDF was a non-racial (but mainly black) coalition of more than 800 civil, church, student, workers and other organizations (national, regional and local).

-ocratic Front (UDF) was launched in 1983 as one of the most important anti-apartheid organizations.
-The UDF was a non-racial (but mainly black) coalition of more than 800 civil, church, student, workers and other organizations (national, regional and local).
+The UDF was a non-racial (but mainly black) coalition of more than eight hundred civil, church, student, workers and other organizations (national, regional and local).
 It became the most important internal civil society organization in the struggle against apartheid.
 Together with the Congress of South African Trade Unions (COSATU), the UDF formed the Mass Democratic Movement (MDM) against apartheid.

 In spite of the fact that the MDM and other civil society organizations played a strategic role in the defeat of apartheid, the ANC abolished the UDF and other civil society organizations in the early 1990s when it was preparing to take over political power.
 To consolidate its political power, the ANC continues to discourage the formation of civil society organizations.
-A salient feature of South Africa in the post-apartheid period is
+A salient feature of South Africa in the post-apartheid period is that there are not enough watchdog organizations in the private and the public sectors to hold the government-and other institutions in position of power and privilege-accountable to the necessary degree.

 As the ANC government remains a captive of corporate dominance and globalism, and as the larger non-government organizations (NGOs) become increasingly involved in service delivery, promising signs are fortunately noticeable of new civil society groups emerging from the ranks of community-based organizations (CBOs).
 These organizations are responding to the basic needs and the justifiable grievances of the impoverished majority.
 Unfortunately, they are not numerous enough and also not strong and aggressive enough to restore order, discipline and accountability to government.
 The process of public reasoning in the new South Africa is, therefore, not as lively or rigorous as it ought to be.
-Fortunately, there are at least two important exceptions to this situation, i.e. first, the active role the media are playing and, second, the role that the Treatment Action Campaign (TAC) played from 1998 to convince the government to supply the necessary medicine to HIV/AIDS patients.
+Fortunately, there are at least two important exceptions to this situation, i.e. firstly, the active role the media are playing and, secondly, the role that the Treatment Action Campaign (TAC) played from 1998 to convince the government to supply the necessary medicine to HIV/AIDS patients.